 - Prepare a budget, create a timeline, and reach out to potential sponsors

-- Carry out the logistics & marketing for your event
+- Carry out the logistics and marketing for your event

 - Thank your donors, participants, and supporters!